-“Then the door would have been locked,” He smirked at how her gray eyes burned with animosity towards him.
-He noticed that she had showered and smiled.
+“Then the door would have been locked.”
+He smirked at how her gray eyes burned with animosity towards him.
 “I’m flattered that you would freshen yourself up for me.”

 “Don’t bite the hand that feeds you, Synder,” Draco fully opened the door and held up a plastic bag that squeaked of styrofoam take-away boxes.
-A heavenly scent was wafting its way to her and much to her stomach’s dismay; she immediately realized she hadn’t eaten all day.
+A heavenly scent wafted its way to her and much to her stomach’s dismay; she immediately realized she hadn’t eaten all day.

 She stood up and walked to the door, pausing in front of him.
 Looking at the bag, she snatched it out of his hands and continued down the stairs without saying a word of thanks.

 Draco sat at the dinner table to eat his food, while Anaxandra sat atop the kitchen counter with her food in her lap.
 The sight of soup and bread caused her stomach to growl.